 Our Mobile Customers

 What should be apparent to each and every one of us is how much our mobile devices affect our day to day lives.
 Over the last five-to-ten years, especially with the increase of smartphones replacing our previous cell phones and the addition of tablets and smartwatches to our technological repertoire, nearly all could claim that we have “gone mobile.”
-A quick look at the Forrester website provides us with an excellent breakdown of what this changeover looks like on a larger scale:
+While one could certainly understand the importance of mobile, but when it comes to watches, although them being quite practical, they don’t seem to fit with every form of style.
+Which is why having a few best seiko watches for men is quite essential.
+Back on to the topic of mobile customer, a quick look at the Forrester website provides us with an excellent breakdown of what this changeover looks like on a larger scale:

 These numbers only stand to increase, especially as more and more of us become accustomed to instant gratification and the ability to work (and shop) on the go.
 In case there was any question as to whether the average person would actually use their mobile device for connecting to work, or completing transactions, a quick look at how many hours are spent on smartphones or tablets should hint at the answer.
 According to Cisco (1), “mobile data traffic has grown 4,000-fold over the past 10 years and almost 400-million-fold over the past 15 years.”
 Furthermore, within the next five years, “The number of mobile-connected devices per capita will reach 1.5 by 2020.”
 With these increases in access to mobile devices and mobile data, the logical next step as a business is to reach out to our customers to meet them on their own terms.
 Because of the unique experience of using a mobile device, this means we must go further than putting up a standard website and expecting this to translate to our customers.